prototypefund/Digital_Bargeld-docs/deployment.rst

 Deploying to stable
 --------------------

+First, make sure that the deployment *AND* the deployment scripts work on the `test.taler.net` deployment.

 For all repositories that have a separate stable branch (currently exchange.git, merchant.git, merchant-frontends.git, bank.git, landing.git) do: